bczsalba/pytermgui/docs/walkthroughs/inline.md

 ## Implementing clean exits

 Let's focus on our first problem, relating to the `KeyboardInterrupt` error.
-This is actually very trivial to fix; we can tell `getch` to convert `KeyboardInterrupt` into the character ++ctrl+c++ sends, and break the loop when we see said character.
+This is trivial to fix; we can tell `getch` to convert `KeyboardInterrupt` into the character ++ctrl+c++ sends, and break the loop when we see said character.

 The reason we need to do this lies deep in the trenches of the terminal, but here is the gist: When ++ctrl+c++ is detected, the "interrupt" signal is sent to the current foreground task.
 This signal (in simple terms) tells the program: